Do More With Less – Or Is There a Better Way?

 As a result of improvement events, there is now a structured approach to scheduling appointments, confirming appointments and for outreach to patients who miss clinic appointments.
 In the inpatient area, early nurse/doctor bedside rounds improve communication about patient needs, and structured daily inpatient rounds with the care team facilitate the healing process and increase patient readiness for discharge.
 Equally important, the North Country Hospital team is learning to lead its own improvement projects as knowledge transfers from QHR facilitators to project champions and leaders.

 “We looked at several local and national firms in our evaluation of potential partners to help institute the Lean Performance Improvement Process at North Country Hospital.
-We selected Quorum because of their deep knowledge of healthcare and their approach to integrate Lean as the model for the existing Quality Improvement function, instead of Lean as a separate “program.”
-The Quorum consultants were knowledgeable, supportive, and demonstrated an intimate understanding of challenges unique to healthcare.
-We are twelve months into our Lean journey and are confident that partnering with Quorum was the right decision for our organization.”
+We selected QHR because of their deep knowledge of healthcare and their approach to integrate Lean as the model for the existing Quality Improvement function, instead of Lean as a separate “program.”
+The QHR consultants were knowledgeable, supportive, and demonstrated an intimate understanding of challenges unique to healthcare.
+We are twelve months into our Lean journey and are confident that partnering with QHR was the right decision for our organization.”

 President and CEO